Skip to main content

 Pick an escalation assignee

-For submissions the AI can’t handle (complex pricing, emergencies, anything ambiguous), it’ll create a task assigned to a specific teammate.
+For submissions the AI Receptionist can’t handle (complex pricing, emergencies, anything ambiguous), it’ll create a task assigned to a specific teammate.
 Pick who.
-The task surfaces in Tasks with the full submission and the AI’s reasoning attached.Required when AI auto-reply is on — the AI won’t enable without an assignee, because we don’t want escalations to fall on the floor.
+The task surfaces in Tasks with the full submission and the AI Receptionist’s reasoning attached.Required when auto-reply is on — the AI Receptionist won’t enable without an assignee, because we don’t want escalations to fall on the floor.

 6